s24407-pj/kacosmetology-api/README.md

 - **Input Validation**:
     - **Spring Validation** is used for validating client inputs, such as registration data (email, phone number, password) and reservation details (service type, date, and time).

+- **CI: GH actions**:
+    -  For Continuous Integration (CI), automating the process of testing and building the project.

 ---

 ## Technologies Used: